angular/angular-ja/aio-ja/content/guide/user-input.en.md

 ## Put it all together

-The previous page showed how to [display data](guide/displaying-data).
-This page demonstrated event binding techniques.
+This page demonstrated several event binding techniques.

 Now, put it all together in a micro-app that can display a list of heroes and add new heroes to the list.